-Sadly when I got back to London, it was back to the dark days of crippling pain and hours of my life lost dying on the loo.
+But when I got back to London it was back to the dark days of crippling pain and hours of my life lost dying on the loo.
 I was eating better than before I headed to Oz but it just wasn’t working as well back in Blighty.

 I’ve even moved to a slightly less stressful job but things are still nowhere near the glory days of Oz.
 After lots of pointless GP appointments over the years, I’ve accepted the fact I’m going to have to find my ‘cure’ by myself.